Tony Martin (politician)

 Anthony A. Martin (born August 31, 1948) is a Canadian politician.
 He was a member of the Legislative Assembly of Ontario from 1990 to 2003, representing the constituency of Sault Ste.
 Marie for the Ontario New Democratic Party (NDP).
-Thereafter, he was elected to the House of Commons of Canada in 2004, representing Sault Ste.
-Marie until 2011.
+He subsequently served in the House of Commons of Canada, representing Sault Ste.
+Marie from 2004 until 2011.

 Background

 Martin was raised in Wawa, Ontario, and received a Bachelor of Arts degree from Laurentian University in 1974.
 Later in the same year, he received a Diploma in Recreational Leadership from Confederation College.
 He was the founder of the Sault Ste.
 Marie Soup Kitchen, and was for some time the owner and General Manager of Transcend Homes, a local workers' cooperative.
 A devout Roman Catholic, Martin also served as a trustee on the Northern District Catholic School Board and was a pastoral assistant at the Blessed Sacrament Parish in Sault Ste.
 Marie from 1981 to 1990.

 Martin is married to Anna Celetti.
 They have four children.

 On February 9, 2014, Martin was hospitalized in Sault Ste.
 Marie after suffering a stroke.